Next: Bibliography

 6-orbits, in each column there are exactly 3 entries 1 and all others are 0.

-The effect of the space reduction by using only a sparse matrix can be seen with where prescribing stabilizer results in a matrix of
+The effect of the space reduction by using only a sparse matrix can be seen with where prescribing stabilizer

 3234 5-orbits by 8028 6-orbits.
 The full matrix requires 52 MB